hidekatsu-izuno/vue-history-state/README.md

 A backup data.

 If you want to clear the backup data, you set undefined to this property.

 This method always returns undefined on server.

+### info: object?

+A transferred data from the previous page.

+This method always returns undefined on server.